Vandalism on Wikipedia

 Reported vandalism of a Wikipedia article (Sponge).
-A section of page content has been replaced with an insult: "get a life losers".
+A section of page content was replaced by the insult "get a life losers".

-On Wikipedia, vandalism is editing the project in an intentionally disruptive or malicious manner.
+On Wikipedia, vandalism is editing a page in an intentionally disruptive or malicious manner.
 Vandalism includes any addition, removal, or modification that is intentionally humorous, nonsensical, a hoax, offensive, libelous or degrading in any way.

 Throughout its history, Wikipedia has struggled to maintain a balance between allowing the freedom of open editing and protecting the accuracy of its information when false information can be potentially damaging to its subjects.
-Vandalism is easy to commit on Wikipedia, because anyone can edit the site, with the exception of protected pages (which, depending on the level of protection, can only be edited by users with certain privileges).
+Vandalism is easy to commit on Wikipedia, as anyone can edit the site, with the exception of protected pages (which, depending on the level of protection, can only be edited by users with certain privileges).
 Certain Wikipedia bots are capable of detecting and removing vandalism faster than any human editor could.

 Vandalizing Wikipedia or otherwise causing disruption is against the site's terms of use.
 (Note: Subsection 3.3) Vandals are often blocked from editing, and may also be further banned according to the terms of use.
-Vandals could be banned either for just a few hours/days/months or indefinitely depending on the level of vandalism they have committed.
-Vandalism can be committed by either guest editors (IP addresses), or those with registered accounts (oftentimes accounts created solely to vandalize).
+Vandals could be blocked either for just a few hours/days/months or indefinitely depending on the level of vandalism they have committed.
+Vandalism can be committed by either guest editors from temporary accounts, or those with registered accounts (oftentimes accounts created solely to vandalize).

-To combat inappropriate edits to articles which are frequently targeted by vandals, Wikipedia has instated a protection policy, serving as a user-privilege merit system.
+To combat inappropriate edits to articles which are frequently targeted by vandals, Wikipedia instates a protection policy, serving as a user-privilege merit system.
 For example, a semi-protected or fully protected page can be edited only by accounts that meet certain account age and activity thresholds or administrators respectively.
 Frequent targets of vandalism include articles on trending and controversial topics, celebrities, and current events.
 In some cases, people have been falsely reported as having died.
 This has notably happened to American rapper Kanye West.